ampproject/amphtml/extensions/amp-form/amp-form.md

 </amp-analytics>
 ```

-`amp-form-submit` is fired before a request is sent.
-For this event, a set of variables that reflects your form's fields is generated.
-For an example, consider the following form:
+The `amp-form-submit` event fires when a form request is initiated.
+The `amp-form-submit` event generates a set of variables that correspond to the specific form and the fields in the form.
+These variables can be used for analytics.

+For example, the following form has two fields:

 ```
 <form action-xhr="/register" method="POST" id="registration_form">